HuseyinUtkuASLAN/DataScienceExercise/README.md

 ### Current status of the project
 Project is doing what it suppose to do and nothing more.
 All the questions are answered in main(pure_pandas).ipynb.
 For clean graphics, I used pandas.
 All the operations and selections are made in memory.
 ### Todo:
-1. Create a main file that only uses SqlAlchemy ORM to improve efficiency and perfermence.
-2. Prepare a decent docker compose.
+1. Prepare a decent docker compose.